 - Express has many robust APIs that make routing easy.

 In the process of learning Express.js, so far, we have seen ‘What is Express js? its core features, and why we should use it.
-Moving ahead, we will have a look at how the code looks like in Express.
+Moving ahead, we will have a look at what the code looks like in Express.

 How does the code look like in Express.js?